-People come to New York City for a variety of reasons, but after having lived here for the better part of 9 years, I can attest to the fact that the food really is top notch.
+People come to New York City for a variety of reasons, but after having lived here for the better part of 9 years, I can attest to the fact that the food really is top-notch.
 There are plenty of food guides for a proper foodie trip to New York, but when traveling with toddlers there has to be a balance of unique and different from home versus requirements of the kids.
-Lucky for New York City tourists we have a pretty solid list of 16 toddler friendly restaurants in NYC where we frequently eat and recommend.
+Luckily for New York City tourists, we have a solid list of 16 toddler-friendly restaurants in NYC where we frequently eat and recommend.

 Brittany and I avoid fast food and boring American staples like 5Guys but we still play it relatively safe for the little guys.
-The big recommendation engines are great for scraping the surface, but they tend to favor the vanilla and tend to funnel everyone to the Guy Fiery or Chevy Chase tourist traps in Midtown.
-I may play it safe for the kids, but I still want variety.
-I also don’t really trust the reviews on sites that say a restaurant is kid friendly but then show pictures of white table cloths, a tiny interior, or only high top tables.
+The big recommendation engines are great for scraping the surface, but they tend to either favor the vanilla or tend to funnel everyone to the Guy Fiery or Chevy Chase tourist traps in Midtown.
+I may not adventure too much when I am with the kids, but I still want variety.
+I also don’t really trust the reviews on sites that say a restaurant is kid-friendly but then show pictures of white table cloths, a tiny interior, or only high top tables.

-My criteria for toddler friendly restaurants in NYC is below:
+My criteria for toddler-friendly restaurants in NYC are below:

-- Bathroom quality – a good quality bathroom has a stool so the kids can wash their own hands and for us a clean changing table for the baby.
+- Bathroom quality – a good quality and clean bathroom, bonus points they have a stool so the kids can wash their own hands, the rare perk is a changing table for the baby.